Namtso Lake, one of the holy lake in Tibet is an ideal place to take a spiritual journey.

 Take a Spiritual Trip to Namtso Lake

-Namtso means “heavenly lake” in Tibet language which is the closest lake in the world to the heavens.
+Namtso means “heavenly lake” in Tibet language which is the closest lake in the world to the heaven.
 Among the three holy lakes, Namtso is a popular place for pilgrims.
 Surrounded by many sacred mountains, Namtso Lake is sure to be sacred as well by Tibetans.
 Namtso was considered as the home of protective god who is invested with special, spiritual power.
 There are five uninhabited islands in the lake, as well as a few rocky outcrops which have long been used as spiritual retreats for pilgrims.
 Every year, many devout Buddhists travel to these sacrosanct lakes to walk around the lake’s perimeter that known as a holy “kora”.
 Pilgrims will spend the summer on the island with enough food they carrying and walk across the lake’s surface in winter when it is frozen.

 Look for the Ruddy Shelduck in Namtso